Saskia Burmeister: Career

-During high school, Burmeister performed in various theatre productions including Blackrock, The Merchant of Venice and Chapel Perilous.
+During high school, Burmeister performed in various theatre productions including Blackrock, The Merchant of Venice and The Chapel Perilous.

 Burmeister joined the cast of Wicked Science as Dina Demiris in 2003.
 She appeared in the 2005 comedy film Hating Alison Ashley and received a nomination for Best Lead Actress from the Australian Film Institute (AFI) for her performance.

-Burmeister made a guest appearance in Blue Heelers and earned the 2006 AFI award for Best Guest or Supporting Actress in a Television Series for her performance in episode 493.
+Burmeister made a guest appearance in Blue Heelers and earned the 2006 AFI Award for Best Guest or Supporting Actress in a Television Series for her performance in episode 493.

 In 2007, Burmeister joined the cast of Sea Patrol as Nikki Caetano.
 That same year, Burmeister appeared in The Jammed and earned an AFI nomination for Best Supporting Actress.

 On 24 April 2011, Lizzy Lovette of The Sun-Herald reported Burmeister had joined the cast of Home and Away.
 Burmeister had an extended guest role as Tegan Callahan.
 The actress bleached her usual brown hair blonde for the part.
 Burmeister's younger sister, Martika Sullivan, also landed a role in the show at the same time.

 Burmeister joined the cast of Black & White & Sex in 2012 and had a guest role in Tricky Business.